contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.2.9.4 Brethren Who Have Changed Wards within the Past Year

-Sometimes a brother who has lived in a ward for less than one year needs or desires to be ordained to a priesthood office.
-In that situation, the bishop conducts an interview and contacts the prior bishop to certify the brother’s worthiness.
+Sometimes a brother who has lived in a ward for less than one year needs or desires to be ordained to a Melchizedek Priesthood office.
+In that situation, the bishop or an assigned counselor contacts the prior bishop to ask if there are any worthiness matters to be considered.
+If a counselor learns that there is confidential information, he ends the conversation.
+He informs his bishop to contact the prior bishop before conducting the interview.

-Sometimes a brother is ordained while living away from home temporarily and his membership record is still in his home ward.
-In this case, the bishop of the ward where he was ordained informs the bishop of the home ward so the membership record can be updated.
-The certificate is prepared in the ward where the ordination was performed.

 #### 38.2.9.5 Brethren in Young Single Adult and Single Adult Wards